Eastern Rockhopper Penguin vs Humboldt Penguin

 Which is bigger, Eastern Rockhopper Penguin or Humboldt Penguin?

-The Humboldt Penguin is larger, standing up to 70cm tall compared to the Eastern Rockhopper Penguin's 58cm.
+The Humboldt Penguin is larger, standing up to 70 cm tall and weighing up to 5.9 kg.
+The Eastern Rockhopper Penguin is smaller at up to 58 cm and 3.4 kg.

 Do Eastern Rockhopper Penguins and Humboldt Penguins live in the same area?

-Eastern Rockhopper Penguins are found in Campbell Island, Antipodes Islands, Crozet Islands, Kerguelen Islands, Heard Island, Macquarie Island.
-Humboldt Penguins are found in Peru, Chile.
+No, their ranges do not overlap.
+Eastern Rockhopper Penguins are found in Campbell Island, Antipodes Islands, Crozet Islands, Kerguelen Islands, Heard Island, Macquarie Island, while Humboldt Penguins live in Peru, Chile.
+This geographic separation means they face different environmental pressures and predator communities.